University Style Guide

 - The university will celebrate Earth Day with a week of activities.

-Second reference: Cardwell.
+Second reference: the hall or Cardwell.
 It houses the mathematics and physics departments.
 It also houses a fully equipped planetarium and the James R. Macdonald Laboratory.
 The building was completed in 1963 and named for Alvin B. Cardwell, who became head of the physics department in 1936.